MaoZiming/papers/3-storage-systems/39-lfs.md

 * a log-structured file system converts the **many small synchronous random writes** of traditional file systems into **large asynchronous sequential transfers** that can utilize nearly 100% of the raw disk bandwidth.

-The crux is: how can a file system tranform all writes into sequential writes? how to read data, and how to free space?
+The crux is: how can a file system **tranform all writes into sequential writes**? how to read data, and how to free space?

 ## How it works